 - Once you find the frequency, use the plug-in to reduce it and set the threshold.
 Set a bit higher threshold for quietest sibilance.

-So, now you have learned how you fix distorted sound, but what if your the sound in your video file gets corrupted or unplayable?
-Videos, just like other files, are also prone to damage and corruption.
+So, now you have learned how you fix distorted audio, but what if the audio file gets corrupted or unplayable?
+Audios, just like other files, are also prone to damage and corruption.
 But there’s no need to freak out as you can fix them by using the Wondershare Repairit.

-This third-party software is an ideal for repairing all kinds of videos in the least possible time.
+This third-party software is an ideal for repairing all kinds of audio issues in the least possible time.

 So, that’s all about it!!
 We hope our research will help you repair distorted audio files with ease.
 Plenty of causes can trigger the problem, but you can easily fix the issue by using certain plug-ins.